markleybros/yer-face/doc/CommandLineUsage.md

 		If true, will preview processed audio out the computer's sound device.
 ```

-### Generating a Preview Image Sequence
+### Controlling Preview Mirror Mode (Selfie Reflection)
-_Use this flag to save the preview display to an image sequence._
+_Use this flag to control horizontal reflection of the preview (aka "Mirror Mode")._

+Important notes:
+- Default behavior is to link Mirror Mode to Low Latency mode, because Low Latency is generally used in conjunction with a webcam.
+- Mirror Mode has no effect on the performance capture pipeline, nor on the output data.
+The reflection along the X axis affects the preview only.

 ```
-	--previewImgSeq
-		If set, is presumed to be the file name prefix of the output preview image sequence.
+	--previewMirror
+		If true, mirror mode (horizontal reflection) of the preview will be forced on.
+If false, mirror mode will be forced off.
+If "auto" or not specified, mirror mode will be enabled for lowLatency mode and disabled otherwise.
 ```